 Havenwood Academy's Research Based

-Havenwood Academy utilizes a number of therapies in treating its young women.
-Every treatment plan is specifically designed to best treat an individual’s struggles, but all treatment plans will include at least the following therapeutic modalities.
-Our Treatment Team consisting of our Clinical Director, Therapists, Program Director and Educational Director, meet weekly to review each young woman’s progress and the effectiveness of her therapy.
+Our Treatment Team consisting of our Clinical Director, Therapists, Program Director and Educational Director.
+We meet weekly to review each young woman’s progress and the effectiveness of her therapy.
 The combination of all of Havenwood Academy’s therapeutic methods has been shown to create positive, long-term results.

 Dialectical behavior therapy (DBT) is a type of cognitive behavioral therapy.
 DBT teaches people how to live in the moment, cope healthily with stress, regulate emotions, and improve relationships with others.
 It is one of the methods that is often used to treat post-traumatic stress disorder (PTSD).